 Being able to predict material degradation in transfer chutes is very important to reducing the environmental impact of dust created by fine particles, and to maintaining the overall quality of the material.
 Until now, these sorts of problems have received very little attention in DEM because of their complexity.
 But with the Rocky DEM breakage model, these problems can now be accurately simulated.

 The simulation consisted of over one million particles, half of which were non-round and breakable and the other half were round and non-breakable.
 The breakage properties for coal were determined via drop weight tests at different heights on an impact plate.

 In this application, the particle stiffness was calibrated with respect to a specific force.
 For the purpose of these simulations, the roll gap was fixed and particle stiffness was varied until the predicted and measured values of the force were in close agreement, as the results presented below illustrate.

 This also confirms that unlike other applications with much lower consolidation forces (for example, transfer chutes and conveyors), the correct stiffness value plays an important role in obtaining correct quantitative results for force and power draw.
 This means that the default value of 100 MPa in Rocky is normally conservative for cases that do not involve breakage or high-contact forces.

-Finally, it is important to note that whilst breakage modelling can increase the accuracy of your predictions, the computational power to process these simulations can be substantially higher, although this can be addressed by taking advantage of GPU processing to reduce the solve time or time-to-solution.
+Finally, it is important to note that whilst breakage modeling can increase the accuracy of your predictions, the computational power to process these simulations can be substantially higher, although this can be addressed by taking advantage of GPU processing to reduce the solve time or time-to-solution.

 Want to know more about Breakage Modelling in Rocky DEM?
-Download the white paper below.